westcoastdigital/Simpli-ACF-Tooltips/README.md

 2. Verify ACF is installed and activated
 3. Clear your browser cache
 4. Check browser console for JavaScript errors

+### Modal Not Opening

+1. Ensure "Open as Modal" toggle is enabled in field settings
+2. Check for JavaScript conflicts with other plugins
+3. Verify jQuery is loaded properly
+4. Check browser console for errors

 ### WYSIWYG Editor Not Loading